Spinoco/fs2-log/README.md

 ```

 This logging statement above will pass to your logger implementation message and also Map("pars" -> "_value_") if the method was invoked with "_value_" as its parameter.
+Note that this actually captures name of your variable automatically.

 ### LogContext

 Each loging statement implicitly looks for `LogContext`.
 Default logContext is simple string name, which shall resemble to FQDN of the class where the logging statement is present.

-As we do not want always provide it, there is default instance of LogContext implicitly summoned, if none is available that materializes LogContext via macro as FQDN of enclosing class.
+As we do not want always provide it, there is _default_ instance of `LogContext` implicitly summoned, if none is available that materializes `LogContext` via macro as FQDN of enclosing class.

-There may be custom LogContexts available, that may capture also other type of data (i.e. thread name) and pass them along for logger to use them when writing log statement.
+There may be custom `LogContext`'s provided, that may capture also other type of data (i.e. thread name) and pass them along for logger to use them when writing log statement.

 ### Capturing source file and line